 The characteristic features of lichen planus are the violaceous colour and the presence of itching (pruritus).
 The skin lesions are polygonal, raised, and tend to have a shiny surface.
 The characteristic sites of involvement on the skin include the flexures of the wrists, armpits, trunk, and lower back region.
 The lesions may appear thickened and involve the lower limbs.

 Are there any other parts of the body affected?

-Scalp- Here lichen planus presents with pigmented patches centred around the hair follicle.
+Scalp – Here lichen planus presents with pigmented patches centered around the hair follicle.
 If untreated, it may lead to scarring and hair loss (alopecia).